 |Budgies||$10 – $35|

-Owning a bird that talks is a fun and rewarding experience, but the skills don’t necessarily come easy.
-Owners must take time and use patience when training their birds to unlock their full potential.
+Owning a talking bird is fun and rewarding, but owners must take time and exercise patience when training their birds to unlock their full speaking potential.